Expert medical and surgical care in Thailand

 Kidney stone removal in Thailand costs 50–70% less than equivalent procedures in the US ($6,000–$12,000), Australia (A$5,000–A$10,000), and UK (£4,400–£9,000).
 For patients facing recurrent stones requiring multiple procedures, the cumulative savings of treating in Thailand are substantial.

-Types of Kidney Stone Treatment in Thailand
+Types of Kidney Stone Treatment

 The right treatment depends on stone size, location, and composition.
-Your urologist selects based on CT imaging — not patient preference.
+Your urologist selects based on CT imaging, not patient preference.
 Here are the main options.

 ESWL (Shock Wave Lithotripsy)